 Are pores your largest anti-aging concern?
 Check out our full rundown covering temporary pore reduction options and weigh them out in comparison with Botox!

 Another option for more information on temporarily shrinking pores is to check out our guide on the different types of facial treatments that also covers facials.

 BOTOX FOR YOUR JAWLINE

-Every time you smile or even speak the Masseter muscles, the ones around your jawline get quite the workout leading to a fuller lower face that is more square shaped.
-Botox works by taming the usage of these muscles, something we may not even be aware we are we do, resulting in a more oval shaped face.
+Every time you smile or even speak the Masseter muscles, the ones around the jawline get quite the workout leading to a fuller lower face that is more square-shaped.
+Botox works by taming the usage of these muscles (something we may not even be aware of) resulting in a more oval-shaped face.

 If you’re interested in further exploring skin tightening, check out our piece on the anti-aging benefits of Ultherapy.